philc/book-notes/relationships/the seven principles of making marriage work - john gottman.md

   * 'The history and philosophy or your marriage: highlight the positive history and the love which brought the couple together.
-  * 'Seven Week Course in Fondness and Admiration': a schedule of daily rehearsing of positive thoughts and a related tasks which positively
+  * 'Seven Week Course in Fondness and Admiration': a schedule of daily rehearsing of positive thoughts and related tasks which positively

 ## 3: Turn towards each other and not away (chap 5)